This hike is an excerpt of my travel to Japan.

 My first impression in the morning was: Today will be a lovely day.
 The sun was greeting me with its warmth and light and illuminated our hostel room.
 We were totally lucky no clouds or mist were disturbing the view.
 We enjoyed our breakfast and readied ourself for the hike.
 Last evening we already looked at the maps and decided which route we would like to take.
 We decided to take the Yochida-Trail, the most classic trail to reach the top of the volcano.
 But our first stop was the bus station in Kawaguchi.
 In the early morning a bus was leaving from Kawaguchi to the 5th station, the highest station you could reach by bus.
 Afterwards the trail starts.
 The first bus was going off at 08.15 AM.
 In the summer seasons busses are going earlier in the morning, but because we did it in off-season there was no other possibility by public transport.
 If you are interested in a more detailed bus timetable please check here for summer season and here for winter season

-Additionally you can find some more details in the at page 147.
+Additionally you can find some more details in the

 Fuji-San Hike – The Map